Bored-Programmers/larabreadcrumb/README.md

 ### Customizing Breadcrumbs

-`Route::get('/users/{customer}')`

-This route will generate a breadcrumb like this: `Users / 1`.
+For a route like `Route::get('/users/{customer}')`, LaraBreadcrumb generates a breadcrumb like this: `Users / 1`.
-If you want to customize the breadcrumb, you can use the `BreadcrumbService` class like this:
+To customize the breadcrumb, you can use the `BreadcrumbService` class:

 ```php
 use BoredProgrammers\LaraBreadcrumb\Service\BreadcrumbService;